greenfox-velox/fabicspeter/currency-changer/README.md

 npm install
 ```

-* Also run the server in the :/currency-changer/ folder
+* Also run the server in the same folder. (currency-changer/)

 ```
 node server.js